typedb-osi/typedb-cti/README.md

 [![Stack Overflow](https://img.shields.io/badge/stackoverflow-typeql-3dce8c.svg)](https://stackoverflow.com/questions/tagged/typeql)

 ## Overview
-TypeDB Data - CTI is an open source knowledge graph for organisations to store and manage their cyber threat intelligence knowledge.
-It has been created to enable CTI professionals to bring together their disparate CTI information into one knowledge graph and find new insights about cyber threats.
+TypeDB Data - CTI is an open source knowledge graph for organisations to store and manage their cyber threat intelligence (CTI) knowledge.
+It enables CTI professionals to bring together their disparate CTI information into one knowledge graph and find new insights about cyber threats.

+The benefits of using TypeDB for CTI:
+1. TypeDB enables data to be modelled based on logical and object-oriented principles.
+This makes it easy to create complex schemas and ingest disparate and heterogeneous networks of CTI data, through concepts such as type hierarchies, nested relations and n-ary relations.
+2. TypeDB's ability to perform logical inference during query runtime enables the discovery of new insights from existing CTI data — for example, inferred transitive relations that indicate the attribution of a particular attack pattern to a state-owned entity.

+![TypeDB Studio](Images/query_0.png)

 This repository provides a schema that is based on [STIX2](https://oasis-open.github.io/cti-documentation/), and contains [MITRE ATT&CK](https://github.com/mitre-attack/attack-stix-data) as an example dataset to start exploring this CTI knowledge graph.
 In the future, we plan to incorporate other CTI standards and data sources, in order to create an industry-wide data specification in TypeQL that can be used to ingest any type of CTI data.

-![TypeDB Studio](Images/query_0.png)

 ## STIX